rmcsharry/ernest-site/content/community/index.md

 ## Contribute

 Ernest, the Ernest CLI, and the Ernest Site (this website) are all open source projects under the [Mozilla Public License v2.0](/license).
-If you would like to help us improve these projects you can here:
+If you would like to help us improve these projects you can do so here:

 | Project Name | Contribute Code | Request a Feature | Report a Bug |
 |:---:|:---:|:---:|:---:|